pwright/vscode-extensions/projects/markdown-shell-runner/README.md

 ### Using the Run Button

 1. Open a markdown file in VS Code
-2. Look for the "▶ Run" button that appears above shell code blocks:
+2. Look for the "▶ Run" or "▶ Run Python" button that appears above code blocks:

    ![Run Button](images/run-button.png)

 3. Click the run button to execute the code block
-4. The command will run in a dedicated terminal named "Markdown Shell Runner (index)"
+4. Shell commands will run in a dedicated terminal named "Markdown Shell Runner (index)"
+5. Python code will run and display output in the "Markdown Python Runner" output channel

 ### Using the Context Menu

 1. Open a markdown file in VS Code
-2. Place your cursor inside a shell code block like:
+2. Place your cursor inside a code block like:

    ````markdown
    ```bash